pecknigel/learning-resources/patterns/index.md

 # Software Engineering Patterns

-{% include page-status.html statusLevel=‘stable’ %}
+{% include page-status.html statusLevel="stable" %}

 This is an informal and original collection of design patterns used to engineer software.